dspwj/kobo-stack-install/README.md

 1. edit set_vars to suit your needs.
 Really look at them.

-2. run bash prepare.sh (inspect, change and save if needed, exit)
+2. run bash prepare.sh (inspect, change and save if needed, exit); please note you will at least have to add the SSL key and the enketo api token.

 3. docker-compose up -d